ShaneCurcuru/slides/client/TheApacheWay-PHL-2017.md

 code prevents others from adding their expertise or ideas - some of which may lead to better code than you've developed alone.

+The best way to get something done well in open source is either to do **everything** yourself, or to implement something half-way - and wait to see how the rest of the community will improve your code.

 ---
 template: logorb
 # Pragmatic License